Power of Attorney For Elderly Parents

 After the age of 65, your parent may experience an increase in health care needs that only grows as the years take their toll.
-Factors such as a surgery or dementia may make it temporarily or permanently impossible for him or her to make legal, medical and financial decisions.
+Factors such as a surgery or dementia may make it temporarily or permanently impossible for him or her to make legal, medical, and financial decisions.
 A retired parent may also decide to relinquish some responsibilities to you so that he or she is free to pursue a hobby or travel.
 A power of attorney allows you to step in and act on behalf of your parent once, in specific situations or on a regular basis.

 At Herr & Low, P.C., we assist our clients in Lancaster in drafting powers of attorney so that there is no confusion about an elderly parent’s wishes when the time comes to act upon them.

-General, Special And Durable Powers Of Attorney
+What Are General, Special, And Durable Powers Of Attorney?

+There are several types of power of attorney.
 By drafting a general power of attorney, your parent is granting you the authority to make decisions for him or her.
 Alternately, a special power of attorney authorizes you to take care of just one specific item of business, such as managing a retirement account.
 A durable power of attorney is similar to a living will, in that your responsibilities begin at the moment that your parent no longer has the ability to take care of matters such as financial or medical decisions.

-Requirements And Inclusions
+Power Of Attorney Requirements And Inclusions